Saifsan97/Disney-Data-Analysis/README.md

 # Objective:

 1. What is the total number of movies and TV shows available on Disney+?
+2. What were the top 10 *movies* according to IMDB score?
+3. What were the top 10 *shows* according to IMDB score?
+4. What were the bottom 10 *movies* according to IMDB score?
+5. What were the bottom 10 *shows* according to IMDB score?
+6. What were the average IMDB and TMDB scores for shows and movies?
-2. How many movies and TV shows were released in each decade?
+7. Count of movies and shows in each decade
+8. What were the average IMDB and TMDB scores for each production country?
+9. What were the average IMDB and TMDB scores for each age certification for shows and movies?
-3. What are the most common genres of movies and TV shows on Disney+?
+10. What were the 5 most common age certifications for movies?
+11. Who were the top 20 *actors* that appeared the most in movies/shows?
+12. Who were the top 20 *directors* that directed the most movies/shows?
-4. Which country produces the most movies and TV shows on Disney+?
+13. Calculating the average runtime of movies and TV shows separately
-5. What is the average duration of movies and TV shows on Disney+?
+14. Finding the titles and  directors of movies released on or after 2010
-6. What are the top-rated movies on Disney+?
-7. What are the most popular ratings on Disney+?
+15. Which shows on Netflix have the most seasons?
+16. Which genres had the most movies?
+17. Which genres had the most shows?
+18. Titles and Directors of movies with high IMDB scores (>7.5) and high TMDB popularity scores (>80)
-8. Which were the top years in terms of the number of titles released?
+19. What were the total number of titles for each year?
-9. Which actor/director has most films/series in Disney+?
-10. What are the percentage relative frequency for genre?
+20. Actors who have starred in the most highly rated movies or shows
+21. Which actors/actresses played the same character in multiple movies or TV shows?
+22. What were the top 3 most common genres?
+23. Average IMDB score for leading actors/actresses in movies or shows

  # Tools used: